<Home/Articles/Greek cuisine: top dishes to try

 |

-There is a reason that vegetarians eat really well on holiday in Greece – the quality of fresh produce is so high.
-Courgettes, aubergines, tomatoes, cucumbers, fava beans, spinach and onion are commonly included in all sorts of dishes, from the classic Greek salad to the rich and spanakopita, a savoury spinach pie.
+There is a reason that vegetarians eat really well on vacation in Greece – the quality of fresh produce is so high.
+Courgettes, eggplants, tomatoes, cucumbers, fava beans, spinach and onion are commonly included in all sorts of dishes, from the classic Greek salad to the rich and spanakopita, a savory spinach pie.

 Salad being served in Athens